francispotter/busy-mirror/README.md

 ### Core Commands

 - `add` adds a new item to the bottom of the queue.
-The item description may be included after the command or written to stdin.
+The item description may be included after the command or written to stdin (i.e. typed on the next line).
 - `get` gets the top item in the queue, referred to as the "current" item.
 There are no options.
 - `list` lists the items in the queue in order with their sequence numbers.
 - `pop` moves a task or set of items to the top of a queue.